 Nominations must be sent directly to the nominee's region.
 Each region will select one winner and honor them at region events throughout the year.
 Nomination forms are available for download under Nomination Forms.

 Contact your region president or check your region's web site for the region deadline.
 The deadline for submission of 2017 recipient information to state ACSA by region presidents will be in March 2017.
 Regions, please send your completed student nomination form (only one student recipient per region) to the state ACSA Awards Program coordinator:

 Students will be honored at ACSA's Leadership Summit in November, as well as at various regional events.
 ACSA will actively publicize award recipients through the news media, and ACSA's website, publications and social media channels.

-Nomination forms for 2017 will be available by Sept.
-1.
+Nomination forms for 2017 are available now.